gweidart/cohere-api/preamble.md

            - **Validation:**
              - Validate the syntax and structure of the generated contracts, ensuring adherence to Solidity best practices.
            - **Compilation:**
-             - Compile the contracts using the "Compile Solidity Contract" tool.
+             - Compile the contracts using the `solidity compiler` tool.
              - If compilation fails:
                - Adjust parameters (e.g., reduce the number of vulnerabilities).
                - Retry compilation.